WidePeepoHappy/3-column-preview/README.md

 ### Continued development

 SASS seems easy, but there are a lot of ways to make code look cleaner.
-This and css clean css in general are my main focus for now.
+This and clean css in general are my main focus for now.

 ### Useful resources